 What do I need to prove my case?

-Your truck accident lawyer also can seek access to truck company records revealing failure to maintain a vehicle properly, failure to hire and test drivers properly and failure to keep proper records of a driver’s hours.
-Documents such as the trucker’s logbook and shipping and receiving receipts also may help bolster your case.
+Your truck accident lawyer can also seek access to truck company records revealing failure to maintain a vehicle properly, failure to hire and train drivers properly and failure to keep proper records of a driver’s hours.
+Documents such as the trucker’s logbooks and shipping and receiving receipts may also help bolster your case.

 A skilled truck crash attorney also can seek access to a so-called “black box” for the large truck.
 This device may include data and records of some driving processes which might have contributed to the crash.

-Your Adler truck injury lawyer for Texas also can gather accident reports filed by police or other law enforcement authorities and emergency responders on the scene.
+Your truck injury lawyer can also gather accident reports filed by police or other law enforcement authorities and emergency responders on the scene.

-Also possible is engaging accident reconstruction specialists to retrace the steps of the crash.
+Also possible is engaging an accident reconstructionist to recreate the scene before, during, and after the crash occurred.
 Their research and findings can be used as evidence.
-But keep in mind that the trucking line or its insurer also may hire such specialists in an attempt to shift the blame for the crash from the truck to the driver of the smaller vehicle.
+But keep in mind, the trucking company or its insurance company may also hire specialists in an attempt to shift the blame for the crash from the truck driver to you!

-Our team also works to receive evidence from the trucking company and insurance company and determine if the truck line has broken any state or federal rules or regulations.
-Such evidence can include logbooks and documents detailing the load and previous deliveries.
+Our team also works to collect evidence from the trucking and insurance company to determine if the trucking company or its driver have broken any state laws or federal rules and regulations.

-The semi truck itself also may be used as valuable evidence by your truck wreck lawyer.
+The semi-truck itself may also be used as valuable evidence by your attorney.
 That’s why trucking companies sometimes try to repair a damaged big rig quickly.
-But if you have quickly engaged a truck injury attorney, he or she may be able to get a court order to preserve this evidence before the truck line can obscure it.
+But if you have quickly engaged a truck injury attorney, he or she may be able to send a spoliation letter or obtain a court order to preserve this evidence before the trucking company can destroy or obscure it.

-Also, save all bills or receipts for any services you receive after the truck accident which are related to it.
-These can include receipts for physicians’ bills, auto repair bills, car rentals and hospital expenses.
-Keep them all so you’ll have proof of your costs and losses due to the big rig accident.
+Also, save all of your bills and receipts for any services you receive after the truck accident.
+These can include receipts for medical bills, auto repair bills, car rentals and even hospital expenses.
+Keep everything so you’ll have proof of your expenses due to the accident.

-Do I need a lawyer if I was hit by an 18-wheeler or commercial vehicle?
+Do I really need a lawyer if I was in an accident?